EnergyArchmage/EplusFanDev/doc/src/docs/EngineeringReference/10-Sizing.md

 If the max fan flow rate is less than *SmallAirVolFlow* the max flow rate is set to zero.

+#### Design Electric Power Consumption

+The new simple fan model added for version 8.5 can size a Design Electric Power Consumption.
+The maximum air flow rate is determined first and then the design electric power is calculated using one of three methods which can be selected by the user.

+1. Power Per Flow.
+This scaling factor is defined such that Design Electric Power Consumption = (Electric Power Per Unit Flow Rate) * (Design Maximum Air Flow Rate).
+2. Power Per Flow Per Pressure.
+This scaling factor is defined such that Design Electric Power Consumption = (Electric Power Per Unit Flow Rate Per Unit Pressure) * (Design Maximum Air Flow Rate) * (Design Pressure Rise).
+3. Total Efficiency.
+The total efficiency is defined such that the Design Electric Power Consumption = (Design Maximum Air Flow Rate) * (Design Pressure Rise) / (Fan Total Efficiency).

+If a hard value for Design Electric Power Consumption is entered by the user

 ### Coil:Cooling:Water

 The sizing is done in function *SizeWaterCoil* of module *WaterCoils*